Guyana entry requirements for Malaysia passport holders

 Proof of funds

-Have bank statements or a credit card ready to show you have enough money for your trip.
-Immigration may ask for proof of funds if you cannot show a return ticket or accommodation.
+Have bank statements or a credit card ready to show you have enough money for your 60-day stay.
+Immigration may ask for proof of funds if you look under-prepared or if your stay is near the maximum.

 Recommended